 I am a Senior Security PM Manager at Microsoft.
 I currently lead the Offensive Security PM team that secures Microsoft’s largest and most important products and services across Edge devices, Windows OS and Devices, Xbox, Microsoft Game Studios, and more.

 I bring a diverse cybersecurity background spanning various cyber domains.
 Prior to joining Microsoft, I have been fortunate to lead multiple global scale cyber initiatives in Big 4 cybersecurity consulting.
 Aside from my obsession with cybersecurity, I have a tremendous passion for storytelling and distilling complex, ambiguous tech problems into easy-to-understand concepts.
 I love bridging the gap between security and business.
 I am obsessed with good UX design and secure system architecture.
 I give back to the security community by serving on the ISACA Puget Sound Chapter Board of Directors.

 I am originally from Bulgaria.
 I haven't always been into technology.
 In fact, I'd probably laugh if ~12 years ago someone told me that I'd end up with a career in tech (that I love!).
 Growing up in Bulgaria, tech subjects weren't part of the school curriculum, nor did I have any mentors or female examples in technology I could emulate.
 I had to stumble upon my love for tech merely on accident, while pursuing a Marketing degree.
 I believe that we can do a better job as a society to address the elephant in the room by driving closure of the gender gap in the technology fields.
-This is why I recently co-founded Bulgarian Women in Tech
+This is why in 2019 I co-founded Women in Tech Global

 , an organization that aims to support and grow women seeking to pursue a career in tech.

-We need more technology women leaders and the best way to inspire and get inspired is to connect with other like-minded women, learn, share and celebrate our achievements.
+We need more women leaders and the best way to inspire and get inspired is to connect with other like-minded women, learn, share and celebrate our achievements.